Basques: Society

 While women continued to have a higher position in Basque than other western European societies, it is highly unlikely that any point the society was 'matriarchal', as is often falsely claimed about pre-Indo-European peoples in general.
 The 'Basque matriarchy' argument is typically tied to 20th century nationalism and is at odds with earlier accounts of the society.

-Although the kingdom of Navarre did adopt feudalism, most Basques also possessed unusual social institutions different from those of the rest of feudal Europe.
+Although the Kingdom of Navarre did adopt feudalism, most Basques also possessed unusual social institutions different from those of the rest of feudal Europe.
 Some aspects of this include the elizate tradition where local house-owners met in front of the church to elect a representative to send to the juntas and Juntas Generales (such as the Juntas Generales de Vizcaya or Guipúzcoa) which administered much larger areas.
-Another example was the fact that in the medieval period most land was owned by the farmers, not the Church or a king.
+Another example was that in the medieval period most land was owned by the farmers, not the Church or a king.

 Sports in the Basque Country

 Pelota

 The great family of ball games has its unique offspring among Basque ball games, known generically as pilota (Spanish: pelota).
 Some variants have been exported to the United States and Macau under the name of Jai Alai.